Header Image

 4.22.1.
 Stress benefits of “Small talk is perceived as boring”

-The purpose of stress is to focus the person’s interest on issues that will help them to solve their problem.
+The purpose of stress is to focus the interest of the person with ADHD on issues that will help them to solve their problem.
 All other things are unimportant.
-Stress is therefore more successful when things that do not arouse the person’s interest seem unimportant and irrelevant.
+Stress is therefore more successful when things that do not arouse the interest of the person with ADHD appear to be unimportant and irrelevant.

-This phenomenon becomes more understandable if one considers that the deviation in attention control during stress is primarily due to the factor of motivational capacity (which is reduced in ADHD).
-Things that the affected person personally considers interesting (in the case of stress, things that can solve their problem) attract attention.
-With a high level of personal motivation, ADHD sufferers are also very good at blocking out all other things (low distractibility).
-On the other hand, what others want, what the affected person should be interested in without actually doing it, is considered unimportant.
-Those affected are very easily distracted from these things.
+This phenomenon becomes more understandable if one considers that the deviation in attention control during stress is primarily due to the factor of motivability (which is reduced in ADHD).
+Things that the person with ADHD personally considers interesting (in the case of stress, things that can solve their problem) attract attention.
+With a high level of personal motivation, people with ADHD are also very good at tuning out all other things (low distractibility).
+On the other hand, things that others want the person with ADHD to be interested in, without actually doing it, are considered unimportant.
+People with ADHD are very easily distracted from these things.

 Even if someone has fully understood cognitively that it is good for them to be interested in something now (e.g. the binomial formulae or the grammar of the infinitive in order to get good grades and not get into trouble at home) and they also have the will to achieve good grades and not annoy anyone at home, this does not arouse any personal interest.
 Apart from that, good grades are not important here and now and at home is also very far away in the classroom - and therefore uninteresting.

 4.22.2.
-Stress benefits of “conversation partners hardly get a chance to speak”
+Stress benefits of “conversation partners barely get a chance to speak”

 The same explanation applies here as for the fact that small talk is perceived as boring.
-The hyperfocus of those affected on topics that interest them causes a shift from personally less interesting to personally more interesting topics that are more suitable for motivating the person concerned.
+The hyperfocusing of people with ADHD on topics that interest them causes a shift from personally less interesting to personally more interesting topics that are more suitable for motivating the person with ADHD.

-As the acute problem of the person affected is greater than the needs of others who are not under severe stress, this is even socially legitimate to a certain extent.
+As the acute problem of the person with ADHD is greater than the needs of others who are not under severe stress, this is even socially legitimate to a certain extent.
 It would be interesting to observe whether people affected by stress select according to this.

 With the symptoms